phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 ## Future Work

--   I wanted to add a photograph adapter (based on object classification / detection) for fun, so you can grep for "mountain" and it will show pictures of mountains, like in Google Photos.
-It worked with [YOLO](https://pjreddie.com/darknet/yolo/), but something more useful and state-of-the art [like this](https://github.com/aimagelab/show-control-and-tell) proved very hard to integrate.
 -   7z adapter (couldn't find a nice to use Rust library with streaming)
 -   Allow per-adapter configuration options (probably via env (RGA_ADAPTERXYZ_CONF=json))
 -   Maybe use a different disk kv-store as a cache instead of rkv, because I had some [weird problems](https://github.com/phiresky/ripgrep-all/blob/05835c1c42bc3575023a81e5494c5530078730fc/src/preproc_cache.rs#L30) with that.
 SQLite is great.
 All other Rust alternatives I could find don't allow writing from multiple processes.